Nassty/cal2/README.md

 cal2 display [--country <ISO>] [q|month|year]
 ```

+Every command validates its inputs and emits a descriptive error (non-zero exit
+code) if something goes wrong, such as network failures or malformed
+arguments.

 Common examples:

 - `cal2 display` – render the current quarter as a colorized calendar (default command).